DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 Team Fortress 2 is a great game.
 It is also a deeply unserious one.
 I'm not sure how much value can be extracted from the gameplay statistics of an online multiplayer experience where it is not uncommon to killbind for a laugh or to decide not to kill anyone for an entire match and instead chill with the enemy.
 Team Fortress 2 is a deeply unserious game with a deeply unserious community.

 Nevertheless, this page presents my stats for [Team Fortress 2](http://teamfortress.com), Valve's 2007 class-based multiplayer first-person shooter, since I first played it on the 28th of April 2020.
 I'm dubious of the accuracy of these statistics, so they should be taken with a grain of salt.
+What is tracked is very limited, and omits negative statistics, such as deaths.
+Though, with objective-based gamemodes, kill-to-death ratios don't have much bearing on performance.
+One could stay alive and kill the enemy team effectively, but that is worthless if the objective is not being completed.

 Team Fortress 2 data is all kept and stored on Steam so can be easily accessed.
 I fetch the data manually on occasion and then use [Web Origami](/posts/web-origami) to transform it to this readable page.
 When I last fetched the data is evidenced by the modification data in this post's header.